enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 The graph for the proportion of women per season shows a relatively steady trend around 0.5, indicating a generally even distribution of men and women in the data.
-There are some seasons with a proportion less than 0.5 and greater than 0.5, but a majority of seasons had an exact proportion of 0.5.
+There are some seasons with a proportion less than 0.5, but a majority of seasons had an exact proportion of 0.5.

 In addition to the aforementioned exploratory data analysis, we were curious to see which contestants were receiving the most confessionals.